 "The reconstructed Fort King George anchors present day visitors to a rich history where Native American and European cultures met, colonial empires collided, soldiers toiled and perished, and industry boomed on the shores of the Altamaha River."

 Located in the coastal marshes formed by the mouth of the Altamaha River, the island is now part of the Altamaha Waterfowl Management Area.
-It is open to the public daily and features plantation ruins, historical markers, walking trails and is a great place for heritage, amazing bird-watching and other eco-tourism adventures.
+It is open to the public daily and features plantation ruins, historical markers and walking trails.
+Well-maintained nature viewing tours and a kayak launch area too.

 This beautiful plantation represents the history and culture of Georgia's rice coast.
 The plantation and its inhabitants were part of the genteel low country society that developed during the antebellum period.
 One of Innkeeper JoAnn's favorite places to visit.